 Use oversized patterns to reduce the amount of time it takes to cover the floor.Continue to 11 of 15 below.

 11 of 15

 With the right combination of patterns and colors, a stenciled floor can be all you need to add a designer look to your space.
 It's an ideal way to ramp up the style in the most utilitarian rooms in the home, such as in kitchens and bathrooms, where the room for other accessories may be hard to come by.Continue to 12 of 15 below.

 When using stencils to create interest on your floor, there's no reason to stop at just one.
 Mix and match complementary motifs to create a dazzling effect.Continue to 13 of 15 below.

 13 of 15

-Don't forget the kitchen!
-In one of the most highly-trafficked rooms of the house, floor stencils provide a more economical alternative to tiles or linoleum,Continue to 14 of 15 below.
+Don't forget to include the kitchen.
+In one of the most highly trafficked rooms of the house, floor stencils provide a more economical alternative than tiles or linoleum.Continue to 14 of 15 below.

 14 of 15